dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ![A line drawing of a robot with a brain on their antenna](images/robot-brain.png){.smallimage}\

-The last five years have shown us that large language models, like ChatGPT, Claude, and DeepSeek, can effectively write code in many domains.
-The excitement around these developments has been huge, with many people claiming that these models can write entire web servers and apps from scratch.
-Whats certainly true is that these tools have opened up programming to a whole new class of people who consider themselves non-technical.
+The last five years have shown us that large language models, like ChatGPT, Claude, and DeepSeek, can write code in many domains, to huge excitement: many claim to be using these models to write entire web servers and apps from scratch.
+These tools have opened up programming to a whole new class of people who consider themselves non-technical.

 ![A gif of github copilot completing a phone number validating